What Is Speed Index? 6 Strategies to Improve Speed Index

 A good Speed Index score depends on various factors, including the complexity of the web page, the desired user experience, and the context in which the page is being accessed (e.g., desktop or mobile devices, different network conditions).
 However, as a general guideline, a lower score is considered better.

 In terms of specific numbers, it’s challenging to define an absolute threshold for good load index and speed rating scores since it can vary depending on a website’s specific requirements and goals.
-However, here are some rough benchmarks to consider:
+According to Google, this is how to interpret your Speed Index score:

 It’s important to note that these benchmarks are not set in stone, and the specific goals may vary depending on the nature of the website.
 For example, a media-rich website with high-resolution images and videos may have a higher score than a simple text-based blog.